-St Brigid’s aims to foster a lifelong love of learning in all our students and every student is encouraged to strive to achieve their personal best as they progresses through each academic year.
+St Brigid’s aims to foster a lifelong love of learning in all our students and every student is encouraged to strive to achieve their personal best as they progress through each academic year.

 Our goal is to develop students who are life-long learners with 21st century learning skills that include critical and creative thinking, problem solving, working collaboratively and working independently.
 To enhance this learning staff and students utilise and apply contemporary technological tools.